 Though it may not seem like it now, summer is rapidly approaching.
 Kids are starting to slack off on their schoolwork and dads are pulling the grill covers off and practicing their burger flipping form.
-In other words, it's time to uncover the pool.
-But we all know that the ultimate pool day includes a lot more than just swimming.
 We've put together a list of some of our favorite pool games, as well as a few for those who prefer not to swim, for you to distract the kids with this summer.

 - Pool Volleyball

 It's no surprise this made the list, if you've ever seen a coming-of-age movie, you know that the ultimate pool party includes a pool volleyballnet.
 And if you really want to make a splash, or actually reduce the splash, an inflatable volleyball to replace the real thing.

 The rules to pool volleyball are the same as your typical volleyball court volleyball game, with the added challenge of playing while treading water.
 And honestly, most people don't even keep score while playing this version of volleyball.
 It seems like more of a party game, but it can keep participants entertained for hours, especially if you ditch the rules and play with two water volleyballs, turning it into a game of don't let the ball touch the water.

 But if you have some hardcore volleyball players in the water, you could even get a tournament going.
 Just make sure you've got a heavy duty net if it gets competitive and people start spiking the ball.